 This aspect of travel is a huge reason why choosing an RV is best.
 You can pack everything you need (or think you may need!) into your camper and access it whenever you wish.

 I can’t express how wonderful it is to grab a coat if the weather turns unexpectedly cold or pull out the swimsuit if the opportunity to take a dip arises.
-The same goes for other things you may like for relaxation, like extra books, your gaming system, or even craft supplies that you’d never try to bring in your suitcase for a hotel stay.
+The same goes for other things you may like for relaxation, like extra books, your gaming system, or even craft supplies you’d never try to bring in your suitcase for a hotel stay.

 Better yet, all your items will have a storage space, so they aren’t in your way during your trip.
 For people who RV often, it’s common to leave the camper packed for the season, which reduces the need to pack and unpack for each journey.